rjs-7399/ai_agents/projects/ai_agentic_system_and_components_with_langgraph/quickstart.md

 - Here if we add a new approach in which at the time of traversing any new node the information from that perticular node will get appended to the state.
 - In this way the agent will have all the information about each node.
 - But here the LLM has one limitation called context window limit.
 That means LLM can store upto a fixed limit of things.
 Not more than that.
+- Step 3: Building Routing Logic
+- We have an AI Agent, which has a couple of abilities, with some paths.
+- We have one main logic that recieves user's query and based on the user's query the agent is able to decide which path to take, which components to use.
+Which nodes to go to depending on the user's input.
+- Here the routing logic comes in the picture.
+- The chat model (our intelligent worker) that decides whether a tool is needed or not.
+- A special node called ToolNode that knows how to use different tools when needed.
+- A smart routing system that looks at each response and decides: "Does this need a tool ?
+If yes, let's use the tool and then continue the conversation"
+- "No tool needed ?
+Then let's wrap up the request."
 -